 Free, Fair & Alive

-The urban influence of critical urban commoning by arts collectives in Malaysia
+Neighbourhood influence of critical urban commoning

 So why Malaysia?
 Lots of people ask me this question.
 Other than my obvious familial ties, the archipelagiac nation-state has a complicated histories of growing with diverse folks as well as migrating borders.
 To me, it sits somewhere in the future, but stuck, yearning for a neoliberal mode of islamic contemporary life.
 There are flecks of transnational histories embedded in the landscapes, food, cultural processions and urban life.